Taking and learning from practice exams

 With just over three weeks to go before the bar exam, the stress can kick up to new levels.
 One reason for the stress may be from having taken simulated MBE exams.

 The important part, however, is to learn from your score, no matter how bad it may be.
 Closely examine your score, breaking it down by subject and topic areas within subjects, if possible.
 Identify any patterns, particularly areas of weakness, and consider readjusting your studying accordingly.
 Also pay attention to streaks of wrong answers - if this is happening to you, take a look at this advice.

 As you move ahead in the study process, don't stop taking shorter, timed MBE sections, even in single subjects where you need work.
 Also, work on taking shorter, one-hour simulated exam sessions at least once every other day, paying particular attention to timing.
 The goal with practice exams is that you should walk into the real MBE feeling like you've done this a million times before.

 Most importantly, don’t panic about bad scores.
 A freakout won’t really do anything to help you.
 Instead of getting overwhelmed, get focused on what you need to work on.
-With just over a month remaining until the exam, you have plenty of time to strengthen areas of weakness and get up to speed.
+With just a few weeks remaining until the exam, you still have plenty of time to strengthen areas of weakness and get up to speed.

 Good luck as you enter the home stretch, and keep up the hard work!